openfiesta/openfiestalab/labguide/residency.md

 <br>

-**Recommend**
+**An openFIESTA ambassador**

-<p align="justify"> As the Open FIESTA program is striving to attract world talents, we expect the candidate to recommend the program to talented students in his/her network with a creative spirit, entrepreneurial capability, and strong social responsibility. </p>
+<p align="justify"> As the Open FIESTA program is striving to attract world talents, we expect the candidate to recommend the different programs in openFIESTA to talented students in his/her network with a creative spirit, entrepreneurial capability, and strong social responsibility. </p>

 <br>